W427697/Discord-/docs/contribute/framework.md

 ### 6. Let us know!

-Once it's fully tested and released, please let us know about your framework by either announcing it in the `#showcase` channel of the [Storybook Discord](https://discord.gg/storybook) or tweeting it and mentioning `@storybookjs`.
+Once it's fully tested and released, please let us know about your framework by either announcing it in the [`#showcase`](https://discord.com/channels/486522875931656193/1048740936953376859) Discord channel or tweeting it and mentioning `@storybookjs`.
 It's our hope that well-made community frameworks can eventually move into the Storybook codebase and be considered "officially" supported.

 ## Learn more about contributing to Storybook